 Her and I make it to the edge of the tunnel—and to my surprise, I find a change that is actually pleasant.
 In various spots lies boxes holding trees and flowers and grass.
 I suppose the people here finally realized how horrid a place with so little nature really is.

 Otherwise, everything looks more or less how I remember.
 Ornate, elegant buildings, street lamps everywhere, every road paved with fine brick, with none left dusty like in the rest of the city.

-And all around, I notice them; men in fine suits and gilded canes, often with a women in large frilled dresses hanging upon his arm.
-Some are followed by maids in dresses resembling washed-out and more ornate versions of Suzette’s clothes.
-And scattered about are a few people of even lower standing than ourselves, doing such things such as tending the flowers, or cleaning the streets.
-It is surprisingly quiet and peaceful—if it weren’t for all the glares given our way.
+And all around, I notice them; men in fine suits and gilded canes, often with a women in large frilled dresses hanging on their arms.
+Some are followed by maids in dresses resembling more ornate, yet less colorful versions of Suzette’s clothes.
+And scattered about are a few people of even lower standing than ourselves, doing such things as tending the flowers, or cleaning the streets.
+It’s surprisingly quiet and peaceful—if it weren’t for all the glares given our way.

 Suzette and I…yes, in just about every respect, we do not fit in at all.
 But we continue onwards, attempting to ignore it.